A business is allowed to set the majority of its costs of operation and materials against its sales receipts before tax is paid on the remainder.

 Further information and useful documents

-If you are considering becoming a consultant under a company structure, you will need documents for the new company.
-You will also need a consulting agreement that sets out as clearly as possible your relationship with your client as one not of employment.
+If you are considering becoming a consultant under a company structure, you will need legal documents for the new company.
+You will also need to work under a consultancy agreement that sets out as clearly as possible your relationship with your client as one not of employment.

 If you work in the construction industry, you may wish to read about the CIS scheme.